rpi-simonz/rpifbss/README.md

   * 'h' lists all of them on the framebuffer display
   * 'q' stops the slideshow, reads in possible new or modified files and restarts the show

+During re-reading and possibly converting new files, what can need several seconds, there is a maintenance message displayed.
+This message is stored in a text file in the automatically created subdirectory 'maintenance/' and can be adapted to individual needs.

 Ctrl-C ends this program.

 The configuration is done in the script *rpifbss* itself, in a 'Configuration section' at the beginning.